rbrtsmith/rbrtsmith.github.io/_posts/2015-08-15-wrapping-your-head-around-'this'.md

 There are four rules, in order of precedence that can be used to determine what `this` gets bound to.

-&nbsp;

 ###Rule 1###
-Function invocation (Default binding) - When you invoke a function declaration or a function body the `this` keyword will be bound to the global object, which in the browser is the window object.
+Function invocation (Default binding) - When you invoke a function declaration or a function expression the `this` keyword will be bound to the global object, which in the browser is the window object.

 {% highlight javascript %}